insight-platform/Savant/docs/adapters.md

 ### REQ/REP

-The `REQ/REP` works the same way as `DEALER/ROUTER` except that the `REQ` part can receive replies from the `REP` part to modidy its behavior somehow.
+The `REQ/REP` works the same way as `DEALER/ROUTER` except that the `REQ` part receives replies from the `REP` part every time the `REP` part handle the message.
+It can be useful to modidy the pace of injecting on the `REQ` part.
 This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
 It is reliable socket pair: the `REQ` sends the next frame only when received the response for previously sent from `REP`.

 ### PUB/SUB Explanation